Voter Privacy Programs

 Individuals who qualify for Restricted Records status under 26 O.S. § 4-115.2 are:

-“judiciary, district attorneys, assistant district attorneys, Uniformed Services members, law enforcement personnel and the immediate family of law enforcement personnel, correctional officers, persons who are protected by victim's protection orders, the spouses and dependents of the members of such classes”
+"judiciary, district attorneys, assistant district attorneys, Uniformed Services members, law enforcement personnel and the immediate family of law enforcement personnel, correctional officers, the secretary, assistant secretary, employees, and members of a county election board or the State Election Board, persons who are protected by victim’s protection orders, the spouses and dependents of the members of such classes"

 Voters who apply and are approved for Restricted Records status will have their voter registration removed from the following: